Flow Rate and Pressure: Features, Relationship & Applications

 In practical applications, flow rate and pressure difference are important parameters to monitor in order to ensure that the fluid is being transported efficiently and that the system is operating within safe parameters.
 For example, in a water distribution system, pressure gauges may be installed at various points along the pipe network to measure pressure differences and ensure that water is flowing at an appropriate rate to meet demand while minimizing waste.

-Calculate Flow Rate From The Pressure Differential
+Calculate Flow Rate from the Pressure Differential

 The formula to calculate flow rate from pressure differential depends on the type of fluid, the viscosity, and the geometry of the pipe.
 However, a general equation for incompressible fluids flowing through a pipe with a circular cross-section is: